 Education and Interdisciplinary Teaching

-I am the co-director of the Master AIV (Approches Interdisciplinaires du Vivant).
-This innovative master program trains students to the yet emerging field of synthetic biology and systems biology, while helping them to develop their soft skills in critical thinking, oral presentation, research project planning and argumentative debating.
+I am the director of the Master ARE (Approches Interdisciplinaires de la recherche et de l'enseignement).
+This innovative master program trains students to emerging fields in life science, digital science and learning science.
+In particular, we train students to synthetic biology and systems biology, while helping them to develop their soft skills in critical thinking, oral presentation, research project planning and argumentative debating.
 The emphasis is put on collaborative works, project based teaching and "inverted pedagogy", letting the students teach each other in many occasions.
 We also give our students the possibility to develop their own projects, encourage them to organize themselves in associations and clubs, to meet regularly and engage both the science community and the society.
 This is what we think is important - and still missing in many French university curriculums.
 This is also why we are now developing an open laboratory to foster creativity and facilitate the realization of students projects